Ivnosing/yet-to-do/README.md

 # Yet To Do

-A to-do app to help you keep up with your goals and projects.
+A to-do app that helps you keep up with your goals and projects.

 Own implementation of the proposed exercise in The Odin Project JavaScript course.